pashkulev/aviator/README.md

 ## Places To Fly
 !Only for authenticated users!
-Landing to this section of the page shows you the last added flying spots.
+Landing to this section of the site shows you the last added flying spots.
 Here again you can find a sidebar with 3 options: